-The removal of any natural vegetation (such as riparian habitats along Walthall Slough) or vegetation installed as part of a preserve enhancement project is prohibited.
+The removal of any natural vegetation (such as riparian habitats along Walthall Slough or the San Joaquin River) or vegetation installed as part of a preserve enhancement project is prohibited.
 Removal of large trees with potential to be used as nesting habitat by covered species is prohibited without the prior approval of the HTAC.